Network classification with applications to brain connectomics

 Two different datasets are analyzed in this paper, both of resting state fMRI studies on schizophrenic patients and healthy controls.
-One dataset, COBRE (about 70 each of scizophrenics and controls), is publicly available; another, which we will refer to as UMich data (about 40 each of scizophenics and controls), was collected internally in the last author's lab.
+One dataset, COBRE (54 schizophrenics and 70 controls), is publicly available \citep{Aine2017}; another, which we will refer to as UMich data (39 schizophrenics and 40 controls), was collected internally in the last author's lab.
 Having two datasets on the same disease allows us to cross-check models trained on one of them for classification on the other to check the robustness of our approach.
-The raw data arrays undergo pre-processing and registration steps, discussed in detail in Section \ref{sec:data}, along with additional details on data collection.
+The raw data arrays undergo pre-processing and registration steps, discussed in detail in the Appendix \ref{appendix:data}, along with additional details on data collection.
 To construct a brain network from fMRI measurements, a set of nodes is chosen, typically corresponding to regions of interests (ROIs) from some predefined parcellation.
-In our analysis we use the parcellation of \citep{power2011functional}, which consists of 264 ROIs divided into 14 functional brain systems (see Figure \ref{fig:powerparcellation}).
+In our analysis we use the parcellation of \cite{power2011functional} (see Figure \ref{fig:powerparcellation}), which consists of 264 ROIs divided into 14 functional brain systems (in the COBRE data, node 75 is missing).
 A connectivity measure is then computed for every pair of nodes, resulting in an adjacency matrix of size $264\times 264$.
 Many choices of connectivity measures are available \citep{smith2013functional}; perhaps the most commonly used one is the Pearson correlation coefficient between locations, computed by averaging over the time dimension.
 It has been argued that partial correlations are a better measure of connectivity \citep{varoquaux2013learning, narayan2015two}, but the choice depends on the final goal of analysis.
 In this paper we follow the vast majority of the connectomics literature and measure connectivity on each individual by using marginal correlations between the corresponding time series (see Figure \ref{fig:brain-adjacency}).
-The correlations are then further rank-transformed and standardized; see Section \ref{sec:data} for details.
-These transformations are intended to deal with subject-to-subject variability and the global signal regression issue \citep{gotts2013perils}, and although they lose some information, we observed that on our datasets, classification based on standardized ranks of marginal correlations outperformed classificaiton based on other connectivity measures, such as marginal correlations.
+The correlations are then further rank-transformed and standardized; see Appendix \ref{appendix:data} for details.
+These transformations are intended to deal with subject-to-subject variability and the global signal regression issue \citep{gotts2013perils}, and although they lose some information, we observed that on our datasets classification based on standardized ranks of marginal correlations outperformed classification based on other connectivity measures, such as marginal correlations.
 The methods we develop here are applicable to networks that encode any type of connectivity measure.